Tennis: Osaka, Barty, Kenin struggle but reach quarter-finals in Melbourne

 “For me, I thought she played really well.
 I sort of had to raise my level, kind of go within myself.
 I was actually more calm after losing the first set because I felt like for me, I just wanted to be able to play well,” she added.

-British world number 371 Boulter, who has impressed in Melbourne and knocked out teenage sensation Coco Gauff Tuesday with a comeback three-set victory, ran her error-strewn opponent ragged to claim the first set in 39 minutes.
+British world number 371 Boulter, who knocked out teenage sensation Coco Gauff Tuesday, ran her error-strewn opponent ragged to claim the first set in 39 minutes.

 A refocused Osaka lifted her intensity to run away with the contest in a one-sided third set.